top of page

 In the case of the client’s existing portfolio, we’ve identified two issues.

 The first deals with the sufficiency of coverage.
 Given the client’s annual income and career trajectory, the existing coverage of $350,000 may not be sufficient which may result in the need for future purchases.
-This may result in a higher cost of insurance should the client choose to address the gap at a later date.
+This may result in a higher cost of insurance should the client choose to address the gap later.

 The second deals with the inefficiency of portfolio design.
 On the topic of coverage breakdown, having the entirety of the critical illness coverage in the form of early-stage critical illness is, in my professional opinion, a bit of overkill.

-From an angle of necessity, having coverage of around 1 to 2 times of your annual income in early-stage critical illness would be deemed to be sufficient as that would usually be the duration necessary to recover or chances are that the condition is heading in the direction of worsening to late-stage critical illness.
+From an angle of necessity, having coverage of around 1 to 2 times your annual income in early-stage critical illness would be sufficient as that would usually be the duration necessary for recovery.
+If you pass that, chances are that the condition is likely to worsen to a late-stage critical illness.

 The Outcome:

-By optimizing their insurance portfolio design, the client can receive sufficient coverage while lowering their annual premium by $1,104 or $3,369, depending on their selection between the use of whole life or term life.
+By optimizing their insurance portfolio design, the client can receive sufficient coverage while lowering their annual premium by $1,104 or $3,369, depending on the choice of using either a whole life or term life.

-Multiply that by the duration of payment expected and the total lifetime cost saving can easily reach $61,607 to $85,591.
-The excess savings are then redirected toward the client’s wealth accumulation and short-term planning needs. (i.e. property & marriage financing)
+Multiply that by the anticipated payment duration, and the overall lifetime savings can effortlessly amount to $61,607 to $85,591.
+The additional savings are then allocated to enhance the client's wealth accumulation and address short-term planning needs, such as property and marriage financing.

 The above case study shows the significance of having an efficient portfolio design and the cost associated with poor insurance planning.